timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART I-GENERAL PROVISIONS/CHAPTER 1-GENERAL/CHAPTER 1-GENERAL.md

 * (b) TREATMENT.—The submission of a copy of a report in accordance with this section shall be treated as meeting any requirement of law to submit such report to Congress (or any committee of either chamber of Congress).

 * (c) REPORT DEFINED.—For purposes of this section, the term "report" includes any certification, notification, or other communication in writing.

+### §119.
+Contracting for statistical analyses and data evaluation
+* (a) IN GENERAL.—The Secretary may enter into a contract or other agreement with an academic institution or other qualified entity, as determined by the Secretary, to carry out statistical analyses and data evaluation as required of the Secretary by law.".

+* (b) RULE OF CONSTRUCTION.—Nothing in this section may be construed to limit the authority of the Secretary to enter into contracts or other agreements for statistical analyses and data evaluation under any other provision of law.